-Chiropractic Medicine is a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, and the effects of these disorders on general health.
-Chiropractic care is used most often to treat neuromusculoskeletal complaints, including but not limited to back pain, neck pain, pain in the joints of the arms or legs, and headaches.
-Chiropractic physicians have broad diagnostic skills that include clinical examination, laboratory testing, and diagnostic imaging.
-They are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.
+is a health care profession that focuses on the disorders of the nervous system through the functionality of the musculoskeletal system and the effect of these disorders on health.
+Chiropractic care is used most often to treat acute and chronic pain conditions, postural dysfunctions, post operative care and internal disorders.
+Chiropractic physicians have broad diagnostic skills that include clinical examination, laboratory testing and diagnostic imaging.
+They are also trained to recommend therapeutic and rehabilitative exercises as well as provide nutritional, dietary and lifestyle counseling.

 The chiropractic perspective on health and disease emphasizes two fundamental concepts: